agda/agda-stdlib/doc/style-guide.md

   the `-Reasoning` (sub-)module associated with a given (canonical) choice of symbol (eg. `≲` for `Preorder` reasoning), use the qualified name `<symbol>-Reasoning`, ie. `≲-Reasoning` for the example given.

+* Qualified `open import`s should, in general, avoid `renaming` identifiers, in favour of using the long(er) qualified name, although similar remarks about legacy failure to observe this recommendation apply!
+  NB. `renaming` directives are, of course, permitted when a module is imported qualified, in order to be *subsequently* `open`ed for `public` export (see below).

 * When using only a few items (i.e. < 5) from a module, it is a good practice to enumerate the items that will be used by declaring the import statement